 Take a pencil and mark where you want to add the porch light.
 You should locate the junction box for the porch and place the light as close as you can to it so that you have less wire to run to the new light.

 Use a circuit tester to determine if the wires in the junction box are live.
-After testing the wires and before replacing any bad one, shut the power off from the main circuit breaker box.
-To be safe you may consider shutting the entire circuit breaker off for the main power in order to prevent shock or electrocution from occurring.
+After testing the wires and before replacing any bad ones, shut the power off from the main circuit breaker box.
+To be safe you may consider shutting the entire circuit breaker off in order to prevent shock or electrocution from occurring.

 Take a piece of electrical cable to connect the wires from the old box to the new box.
 This is done in order to continue the circuit and provide power to the new light fixture.
 Strip the installation from the wires with a wire stripper and insert the wires through the junction box.